Table of Contents

 This increase is calculated based on the Cost-of-Living Adjustment (COLA) formula, which takes into account the changes in consumer prices and inflation rates.
 The purpose of COLA is to ensure that Social Security benefits keep pace with the cost of living, safeguarding the purchasing power of beneficiaries.

-For 2023, the Social Security Administration has announced that the increase in COLA will result in a considerable rise in the cost of living.
+For 2024, the Social Security Administration has announced that the increase in COLA will again result in a rise in the cost of living (although not as significant as the 8.7% COLA for 2023).

 By adjusting benefits to align with the rising cost of living, the Social Security Administration aims to provide recipients with a stronger foundation for financial stability and security.